fmaste/Haskell/doc/TypeCheckingAndInference.md

 hence infer the type of ```myAdd```.
 Imagine what could happen if it chooses an unintended implementation, ```1 + 2``` could become ```4```, who knows!

-If you want to create a function that just pushes its parameters to another function, what are you intending to achieve?
+If you want to create a variable that desugars to ```\a b -> add a b```, what are you intending to achieve?
 Create an alias with the same type? or make a more type restrictive version?
 The compiler can't read minds!

 ### Inferring Types